“Keeping AIDS in the Headlines: Maintaining Focus, Expanding Priorities”

-This year’s theme – and our new venue – also presents an opportunity to look at AIDS funding through a unique lens.
+This year’s theme – and our new venue – also presented an opportunity to look at HIV-related funding through a unique lens.
 Media – in all its forms – has the power both to reach the communities most impacted by HIV, as well as to inform and amplify our work.
 It is also a platform that can be used to ensure that HIV/AIDS stays top-of-mind, even as funding and programming becomes increasingly integrated.

 Our media focus will explore the role of funders in:

 - Using the media to effectively address HIV care, prevention, and treatment; and

 - Successfully countering media inaccuracies about HIV/AIDS.

 Media shape perceptions of HIV in all the communities where we work.
 As funders, we can harness the unparalleled power of media to reach large audiences and also leverage the latest digital platforms to focus on specific disproportionately-affected priority populations, so that we can direct our resources to accurately inform, connect to services, shape attitudes, and build community.
 This session will review the changing media landscape and delve into the ways that HIV is portrayed by news outlets, entertainment media, social media users, and public health campaigns to amplify community voices and guide efforts to end the HIV epidemic.